Seluah, "Phase III"

 Engineered and mastered by Kevin Ratterman at La La Land Studio in Louisville, Ky.

 Lacquer cut by Roger Seibel at SAE Mastering

 Artwork: Cesar Perez Ribas

 Band photo: Meagan Jordan

 Throughout the eight tracks on offer the playing remains exemplary, the band creating an identity, a unity of sound that means the collection sounds like a complete album to be listened to in one sitting, preferably at a decent volume, allowing the dynamics of the music to shine through. —Terrascope

 It’s very difficult to find the right words or choose one song to represent Seluah’s hauntingly beautiful record Phase III.
 Hence, I’d definitely suggest to take Nanon as a appetizer but to listen to it in its entirety afterwards, preferably on a late summer evening. —Road And A Track

-“‘I think we’re the most comfortable we’ve ever been together in terms of accepting the fact this record is pretty dark, and we’re just going with it confidently without looking over our shoulders.
+‘I think we’re the most comfortable we’ve ever been together in terms of accepting the fact this record is pretty dark and we’re just going with it confidently without looking over our shoulders.
 We’re not the gloomiest guys around, and we like music that’s a bit ‘happier’ sometimes.
-It just turns out when the four of us play together, it’s generally been that way.’” —LEO Weekly (Interview)
+It just turns out when the four of us play together, it’s generally been that way.’ —LEO Weekly

-“… the band is able to pinpoint its focus on the elements of the first album that worked and further exploit them. —Vinyl Mag
+The group’s first record followed a decade after its debut EP and was acclaimed for showcasing the breadth of Louisville’s rock music scene.
+On Phase III, the band is able to pinpoint its focus on the elements of the first album that worked and further exploit them. —Vinyl Mag: